IDAES/idaes-pse/docs/property_models/water.rst

 difficult.
 Experience suggests in this particular case more expressions and fewer variables is better.

-Although not generally used the wrappers provide direct access to the ExternalFunctions, including intermediate functions.
+Although not generally used, the wrapper provides direct access to the ExternalFunctions, including intermediate functions.
 For more information see section :ref:`ExternalFunctions <property_models/water:ExternalFunctions>`.
 These are mostly available for testing purposes.